richiq/umongo-async-mongomock/examples/klein/README.rst

 `Klein <http://klein.readthedocs.io/en/latest/>`_ is a flask-inspired web framework for the twisted ecosystem.

-This example is a port of the flask example for Klein.
+This example is a port of the flask example for Klein to demonstrate use of txmongo driver.